 Elsewhere, I like the layered structure of the dial.
 There’s the skeletonised portion, a minutes ring above it, a concentric layer above that whereby the indices are applied, and topped off with a marked chapter ring.
 In particular, I love the concentric texture layer – it adds another dimension of texture to the watch.
 However, I do wish that the applied indices were better finished.
 Upon a closer look, the indices come across as rather one dimensional, cheaply polished.
 I would have preferred the indices to exude a more 3D look, perhaps with chamfered edges.
 However, the applied indices do line up neatly with the printed minute pad – something that can’t be said for all microbrand watches.

 Overall, I feel that the dial of the Exo is quite well executed.
-However, I do have a main knock against the dial – legibility.
+However, I do have a major knock against the dial – legibility.
 As the hands of the Exo are the same gold colour as the ip-coated skeletonised movement below, it can be hard to tell the time sometimes.
 Is it a deal breaker?
 Probably not, as let’s be honest – in the age of smartphones and fitbits, the role of watches as chiefly a time-telling machine has diminished.
 Nevertheless, there are other variants of the Exo whereby the hands are of a different colour than the movement, thus dramatically increasing legibility.
 Personally, the Rose Gold variant of the Exo would be my pick.

 The case of the Exo has to be one of the best machined cases I’ve come across in a 3 figures watch to date.
 The case itself is nicely brushed, with polished chamfered edges along the lugs for added luxury.
 However, what really impressed me was the curvature of the case – I’m not sure if the photo above captures it, but the subtle curves of the case greatly enhances the elegance of the watch.
 The case is simply a thing of beauty!
 In addition, we also get a nicely etched crown.
 The crown itself is also proportionately sized, making hand-winding a breeze.